 What are the benefits of cross-country skiing?

-Cross-country skiing is an ideal activity for your body, mind, and spirit.
-Here are a few of its main benefits:
+Cross-country skiing is fantastic for your body, mind, and spirit.
+Some of its key benefits include:

-- It gets you outside in the sun and fresh air and lets you connect with nature
+- It gets you outdoors in the fresh air and sunshine

-- It helps clear your mind and relieves stress
+- It helps to clear your mind and relieve stress

-- It’s relatively inexpensive compared to other (winter) sports and activities
+- Affordable compared to many other winter sports

 Can you ski year-round in Aspen? – What months can you ski in Aspen?

 The ski lifts in Aspen and Snowmass are typically open from late November to early April.
-And the groomed cross-country trails are available for roughly that time as well.
+The groomed cross-country trails are available for roughly that time as well.

 If you’re a diehard, you can find some backcountry skiing well into the late spring and early summer.
 Check with the Ute Mountaineer or aspennordic.com for current conditions during these times.